Danielle McEwan: 2021

 On August 1, 2021, McEwan and partner E. J. Tackett won the PBA-PWBA Striking Against Breast Cancer Mixed Doubles tournament, leading the event wire-to-wire (from opening round of qualifying through the finals).
 The win earned McEwan her sixth PWBA Tour title, and continued her streak of winning at least one PWBA title per season since the 2015 rebirth (there was no 2020 PWBA Tour season due to the COVID-19 pandemic).
 Only Shannon O'Keefe has matched McEwan's streak.
 On August 21, McEwan won her second title of the 2021 season and seventh overall, defeating Liz Johnson in the final match of the PWBA Spokane Open.
 This marks her first PWBA Tour season with multiple titles.

 2022

 McEwan qualified as the #1 seed in back-to-back 2022 tournaments (PWBA BVL Classic and U.S. Women's Open), but was unable to win the title in either event.
 In a hard-luck season, McEwan placed second in several 2022 season categories (points, earnings, average and championship round appearances), but did not win a title.
-This ends her streak of winning at least one title per season since the PWBA re-launch in 2015.
+This ended her streak of winning at least one title per season since the PWBA re-launch in 2015.

+2023

+On July 30, 2023, McEwan won the Storm Striking Against Breast Cancer Mixed Doubles tournament with partner Anthony Simonsen.
+McEwan earned her second title in this event and eighth PWBA title overall.

+McEwan qualified for the inaugural (2023) PBA LBC Champions Clash on September 28 in Portland, Maine.
+This was a special non-title event featuring 12 bowlers, a mix of male-female and amateur-professional, who were part of the PBA's League Bowler Certification (LBC) program and won their division championships.
+It aired October 1 on Fox Sports 1.
+McEwan made it to the tenth and final round, where she was defeated by PBA star Tom Daugherty, 10 pins to 7.
+In the elimination event, McEwan struck on 9 of her 13 shots, which included two strikes in a double roll-off to survive the first round.
+She won $10,000 for her second place finish.

+2024

+On July 28, 2024, McEwan and partner Anthony Simonsen repeated as champions at the Storm Striking Against Breast Cancer Mixed Doubles event.
+This earned McEwan her ninth PWBA Tour title.
+McEwan's last three PWBA Tour titles have all come in this event.